 BENEFICIARY: Leech Lake Band of Ojibwe Energy Assistance Program

 RREAL is a Minnesota nonprofit solar energy installer working in rural Minnesota since 2000 with a mission to alleviate energy poverty through solar energy.
 In 2015, RREAL and the Leech Lake Band of Ojibwe (LLBO) received a grant from Minnesota’s Environment and Natural Resources Trust to support RREAL's long standing efforts to deliver energy assistance to low-income households through solar energy.
 The grant supports 200kW of solar to serve the low-income energy assistance needs of the tribe.
 Because of restrictions in the jurisdiction of its utility provider, Minnesota Power, RREAL broke the 200kW system into 40kW arrays to be built both on and off the reservation.
 RREAL asked Solar Commons to consider creating a SC demonstration project with the 40kW array on RREAL's property.
 As a Solar Commons project, the array would be owned as a trust with RREAL serving as the trustee.
 The beneficiary would be the Leech Lake Energy Assistance Program which helps pay electricity bills for low-income members of the tribe.
 For the 20 year life of the solar panels, RREAL would use the revenue stream it receives for net-metered electricity to 1) maintain and insure the system; and 2) deliver an income stream to the Leech Lake Energy Assistance Program.
 Solar Commons and the Vermont Law School Energy Clinic are working on the legal documents for the trust.
 Solar Commons has also raised funds to work with a local indigenous artist to create public art that "makes visible" the web of relationships among solar technology, community trust ownership, earth systems, and social equity.
 In June 2017, Solar Commons completed a Feasibility Study (with support from the University of Minnesota Center For Urban and Regional Affairs [CURA]) to research two specific SC community trust ownership models for RREAL.
-The feasibility study can be found on CURA's website and will be posted as a white paper on the Solar Commons website shortly.
-The study provides: background information on the legal history that informs the Solar Commons model--from the US community land trust movement to Gandhi's development of the "village trust" model in rural India; an analysis of the public policy that could support Solar Commons trusts in MN and the US; a feasibility analysis of two SC community trust models that the SC nonprofit researched for RREAL.
+The feasibility study can be found on CURA's website.
+The study provides: background information on the legal history that informs the Solar Commons model--from the US community land trust movement to Gandhi's development of the "village trust" model in rural India; an analysis of the public policy that could support Solar Commons trusts in MN and the US; a feasibility analysis of two SC community trust models that the SC nonprofit designed and proposed to RREAL.

 TRUSTEE: The University of Minnesota Duluth Land Lab & a TBD local community development financial institution (CDFI)